okainov/munich-scripts/README.md

  - Heroku CLI installed.
  - `TG_TOKEN` environment variable is set in Heroku settings
  - `HEROKU_APP_NAME` environment variable is set in Heroku settings.

+ If you want to enable Elastic statistics, then additionally set following variables:

+ - `ELASTIC_HOST` - hostname where ELK stack is deployed
+ - `ELASTIC_USER` - ElasticSearch username
+ - `ELASTIC_PASS` - ElasticSearch password

+ Alternatively, you can disable metrics collection by setting `COLLECT_METRICS` to `False`

 Commands for manual deploy